jwalton/winston-format-debug/README.md

 ## What is it?

-This is a format for console logging for [winston](https://github.com/winstonjs/winston).
+This is a format for console logging for [winston > 3.x.x](https://github.com/winstonjs/winston).
 It's based loosely on [bunyan-debug-stream](https://github.com/benbria/bunyan-debug-stream).

 ## Usage